Search syntax #

 If you don’t prefer fuzzy matching and do not wish to “quote” every word,

-option.
-Note that when --exact
+start fzf with -e or --exact option.
+Note that when --exact is set,

--prefix “unquotes” the term.
+'-prefix “unquotes” the term.

 OR operator #